New curved Kakeya estimates: Introduction

 satisfies Bourgain's condition, but $\mathcal C(\phi_{\tan})$ cannot be transformed to a family of lines.
-Related to this, it does not appear that Wolff's hairbrush argument can be easily adapted to this family of curves. \end{example} In fact, this is the ``generic'' behavior in the Bourgain condition class. \begin{remark} The authors Gao, Liu, and Xi \cite{gao2025curvedkakeyasetsnikodym} recently noted that the curves from translation-invariant phase functions satisfying Bourgain's condition can be transformed into lines.
-Example \ref{example: tan example} shows that this phenomenon does not hold generally in the Bourgain condition class. \end{remark} We now discuss the progress on the classification of the worst-case.
+Related to this, it does not appear that Wolff's hairbrush argument can be easily adapted to this family of curves. \end{example} An investigation of when Wolff's original argument applies and related ideas is the subject of future work.
+We now discuss the progress on the classification of the worst-case.